murchandamus/bips/bip-update-process.md

 * Preamble -- Headers containing metadata about the BIP ([[#BIP header preamble|see below]]).
 * Abstract -- A short (~200 word) description of the technical issue being addressed.
-* Motivation -- The motivation is critical for BIPs that want to change the Bitcoin protocol.
-It should clearly explain why the existing protocol is inadequate to address the problem that the BIP solves.
+* Motivation -- The motivation is critical for BIPs.
+It should clearly explain what issue the BIP addresses, and how the existing situation is inadequate to address the problem that the BIP solves.
 * Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
-The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.
+The rationale should address important objections or concerns raised during discussion.
 * Specification -- The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Bitcoin platforms.
+The specification should be detailed enough to enable any Bitcoin project to create an interoperable implementation.
-* Backwards compatibility -- All BIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+* Backwards compatibility -- BIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The BIP must explain how the champion proposes to deal with these incompatibilities.
-* Reference implementation -- The reference implementation must be completed before any BIP is given status "Final", but it need not be completed before the BIP is accepted.
+* Reference implementation -- The reference implementation must be completed before [tk: will we have a final status?] any BIP is given status "Final", but it need not be completed before the BIP is [tk: we do not have an accepted status] accepted.
 It is better to finish the specification and rationale first and reach consensus on it before writing code.
 The final implementation must include test code and documentation appropriate for the Bitcoin protocol.
+* Footnotes -- A collection of footnotes cited in the BIP, and a place to list non-inline hyperlink targets
-* Copyright -- The BIP must be explicitly licensed under acceptable copyright terms ([[#BIP licensing|see below]]).
+* Copyright -- The BIP must be placed under an acceptable license ([[#BIP licensing|see below]]) [tk: update license].

+Some sections may not be necessary for all BIPs.
+When in doubt, a section should be included and briefly state how its topic has been sufficiently addressed.

 #### BIP header preamble

-Each BIP must begin with an RFC 822 style header preamble.
+Each BIP must begin with an RFC 2822 style header preamble.
 The headers must appear in the following order.
-Headers marked with "*" are optional and are described below.
+Headers marked with "\*" are optional and are described below.
 All other headers are required.

 <pre>
   BIP: <BIP number, or "?" before being assigned>